dauwhe/wpub-explainer/README.md

 ## Design choices

+The unanswered question:

+> is the goal of this group to make a new packaging format for specialist book reading software and devices, or is it to obtain first class support for missing book-related features in the web platform as a whole?

 The key questions are [1] identifying the "bounds" of the publication, [2] defining the ordering of the primary resources, and [3] figuring out how to express metadata for the publication as a whole.

+How you answer those questions depends to some extent on other choices.
+We say a web publication must have a URL that returns an HTML document with a link to the manifest.

 ### 1. What's part of the publication?